hiiakku/100-Days-of-ML/README.md

 ## Day 42: Nov 3 , 2018

-**Today's Progress** :Read and explored how ensemble learning helps improve machine learning results by combining several models.
-Found that this approach allows the production of better predictive performance compared to a single model.
+**Today's Progress** : Read how ensemble learning helps improve machine learning results by combining several models.
+Explored how this approach allows the production of better predictive performance compared to a single model.

 **Link of Resource:**   [Ensemble learning](https://blog.statsbot.co/ensemble-learning-d1dcd548e936)